radiantlogic-devops/cloud-native-lab/docs/helm.md

 ## **Cleanup**

-* To remove the Zookeerp/ FID helm deployments run the commands below
+* To remove the Zookeeper / FID helm deployments run the commands below

 **Removing FID deployment**